The 25 Top Things to Do in La Paz Mexico + Practical Tips

 Many professionals come here during this time of year, so you can take lessons if you haven’t tried your hand at kitesurfing before, and you can also participate in the competitions that take place here.

 Even if you don’t feel like kitesurfing, you can just rent a car and go on a short road trip.
-The trip itself makes it worth it, but once you are there you will also enjoy the tranquil laid-back life.
+The trip itself makes it worthwhile, but once you’re there, you’ll also enjoy the tranquil, laid-back lifestyle.

 8. Visit One of the Ranches and Go Horseback Riding